 When choosing a scanner, you need to check whether there are any updates available for that model.
 Usually the better scanners will offer free updates.

-However, if you know your way around cars, and you would rather try to fix the problem by yourself, you can always opt for a DIY scanner.
+However, if you know your way around cars, and you would rather try to fix the problem by yourself, you can always opt for a DIY scanner or even a car diagnostic tool.
 These scanners can diagnose ABS, SRS, and transmission.
 Furthermore, most of them have data logging and a battery backup.

 All in all, when it comes to features, it depends on how much information you’re looking to get from the device.